Lincoln MKT Insurance Rates

 Wyoming | $1,112 | -$136 | -10.9% |

-Opting for high physical damage deductibles could cut rates by as much as $350 annually, whereas increasing liability limits will cost you more.
-Switching from a 50/100 limit to a 250/500 limit will raise rates by up to $486 extra every 12 months.
+Using high physical damage deductibles could save up to $350 every year, whereas increasing liability limits will push rates upward.
+Switching from a 50/100 limit to a 250/500 limit will raise rates by up to $486 more per year.
 View Rates by Deductible or Liability Limit

-If you have a few points on your driving record or tend to cause accidents, you are probably paying at a minimum $1,500 to $2,100 extra every year, depending on your age.
-Insurance for high-risk drivers can be from 43% to 134% more than the average rate.
+If you have a few points on your driving record or tend to cause accidents, you are probably paying anywhere from $1,500 to $2,100 extra every year, depending on your age.
+Insurance for high-risk drivers can cost as much as 43% to 134% more than a normal policy.
 View High Risk Driver Rates

 Insurance Rates by Trim Level and Model Year